-MUS 182 Choral Conducting 2.0 SH [] () Introduction to the basics of conducting choral music.
-Includes emphasis on conducting patterns, rehearsal pedagogy, vocal production, choral literature, score analysis, and choral performance practices.
+Introduction to the basics of conducting choral music.
+Includes emphasis on conducting patterns, rehearsal pedagogy, vocal production, choral literature, score analysis, and choral

-MUS 200 Topics in Music History (ART) A comprehensive study of a notable composer or topic of music history.
+A comprehensive study of a notable composer or topic of music history.
 The course serves to acquaint students with a significant body of music and its importance in music history.
 Includes historical context, analysis, and listening.
-The title will be extended to briefly describe the major topic, e.g., Johannes Brahms, Women in Music, Charles-Marie Widor, Native American Music, Legendary Pianists.
-May be repeated provided topics differ.
+The title will be extended to describe the current topic, e.g., Johannes Brahms, Women in Music, Charles-Marie Widor, Native American Music, Legendary Pianists.
+May be taken more than once provided the topics differ.